QilinGu/udacity_ml/projects/capstone/README.md

 car in the lower right.
 This makes sense.
 If you're heading left, you'd like to be on the far right and away from the left wall.
 This code can be seen in ```plotting.py```.

-The random movement of the cat, the slow moving objects, and the random start over millions of games trained the agent to deal with multiple anomalies.
+The random movement of the cat, the slow moving objects, and the random start over thousands of games trained the agent to deal with multiple anomalies.
 The agent appears robust to changes in the environment.

 However, the agent still crashes!
 We observe that this often occurs upon recovery, where the